Adel Al-Saraawi

+Political stances

 Defended Education Minister Nouria al-Subeih

-On January 22, 2008, the parliament voted 27-19, with two abstentions, against the impeachment of Education Minister Nouria al-Subeih.
+On 22 January 2008, the parliament voted 27-19, with two abstentions, against the impeachment of Education Minister Nouria al-Subeih.

 In the lead-up to the vote, Saleh Ashour, Ali Al-Daqbaashi, Musallam Al-Barrak and Hussein Muzyed spoke against the minister while Al-Saraawi, Khalaf Al-Enezi, Ali Al-Rashid, and Mohammed Al-Sager spoke in her defense.

 Subeih had to defend herself against allegations that she had attempted to deceive the nation when she denied a press report that three male students had been sexually assaulted by an Asian worker at a state school.
 She explained she had been misinformed and issued an apology.

-Islamist lawmaker Saad al-Shreih also accused Subeih of not showing enough respect for Islam when she did not punish a 14-year-old girl who had allegedly drawn a cross on her religion textbook and scribbled notes on it that she hated Islam.
-The minister told the house there was no evidence the girl had actually done that and so she was just referred to counseling.
-Shreih, however, still managed to gather the requisite signatures of ten lawmakers to force the no-confidence vote.
+Saad al-Shreih, an Islamist lawmaker, criticized Subeih for allegedly inadequate respect towards Islam, citing an incident involving a 14-year-old girl who reportedly drew a cross on her religion textbook and expressed disdain for Islam.
+Subeih defended her decision in parliament, stating there was no conclusive evidence of the girl's actions, resulting in only counseling referral.
+Despite this, Shreih successfully rallied the required ten lawmaker signatures to initiate a no-confidence vote against Subeih.